Graduate Certificate: Maternal and Child Health

 Graduates with advanced training in maternal and child health are prepared for employment as a community health worker, health educator, MCH epidemiologist, program evaluation specialist, program manager/coordinator, public health policy analyst, public health researcher, and youth and family advocate.
 Pursuit of an advanced degree is also an option.

 Non-Matriculated Student Policy: The certificate program is currently not open to non-matriculated graduate students.
-It is structured to be completed by existing graduate students enrolled in M.P.H. and public health-related doctoral programs, as well as graduate students enrolled in other graduate programs at Temple.
+It is structured to be completed by graduate students currently enrolled in MPH and public health-related doctoral programs or in other graduate programs at Temple.
+Students are permitted to take up to 9 credits of certificate coursework before applying.
+Those who are accepted into the certificate program may then apply the coursework completed prior to matriculation toward the certificate requirements.
+Matriculation is required to earn the certificate.

 Admission Requirements and Deadlines

 Fall and Spring admissions are on a rolling basis.
 Students who are currently enrolled in a graduate program in Temple University's College of Public Health or other graduate programs at Temple are welcome to apply to the graduate certificate program in Maternal and Child Health.
-For more information on how to apply, interested applicants should contact Theresa White, Senior Academic Advisor, at firstname.lastname@example.org or 215-204-5105.
+For more information on how to apply, interested applicants should contact Natasha Benoit, Senior Academic Advisor, at firstname.lastname@example.org or 215-204-5105.

 Bachelor's Degree in Discipline/Related Discipline: All applicants must present credentials that are the equivalent of an accredited baccalaureate degree.
 The minimum acceptable undergraduate GPA is 3.0.